At a glance

 - Bread: Seeded rye, butter-griddled gold on both faces

 A line cook running a Rachel watches the bottom slice of rye for one specific sign.
 The Swiss against the bread has to be visibly melting at its outer edge before the slaw goes in, because the slaw is wet and cold and the cheese is the layer that has to set first to keep the seam from flooding the rye.
 The turkey breast goes on the cheese while the cheese is still molten enough to tack it down, the slaw drained twice with a kitchen towel goes on the turkey, dressing goes on the slaw, the second cheese-on-rye half closes the stack, and the cook flips the whole thing only once.
-That one-flip discipline is the entire engineering.
+That one-flip discipline is what the cook is really managing.
 Two flips and the slaw water runs out into the pan and the rye scorches dry where the moisture left it.

 The slaw swap is what makes this a different sandwich and not a corned-beef-out turkey-in stripe job.
 A wrung-out cabbage slaw carries about half the standing water of squeezed sauerkraut, and the mayo binder in the slaw holds the moisture differently from the brine in kraut.
 Slaw water comes out slowly under heat over the course of the bake; kraut water comes out fast at the moment the surface temperature crosses about a hundred and forty Fahrenheit and then stops.
 A Reuben cook plans for a single sudden release of water early in the griddle; a Rachel cook plans for a slow, sustained one across the whole flip.
 That is why slaw has to be wrung harder and dressed with a thinner mayo than is right for a cold side dish: the cabbage going in is already drier and sharper than a salad bowl would call for.